MRixardo77/maizerunner-_ric/README.md

 Hi!
 Welcome to Maize-Runner...
 A student led trading algorithm focusing on corn futures on the chicago board of trade.
+Currenetely we are focusing on implementing various factors into price-prediction software.

 We hope to provide an excellent and accurate resource for prediciting movement over a 1-2 year period.